 - Effective Negotiation

-The program is a complement to Strategic Alliances: Creating Growth Opportunities, which focuses on how to identify, develop and sustain successful partnerships.
+The program is a complement to Building and Sustaining Growth through Strategic Alliances, which focuses on how to identify, develop and sustain successful partnerships.
 Strategic Alliances will also help you evaluate partnerships over time to assess their long-term potential for success.

 Who Attends This Program